Divorce

 What Family Court Judges Consider

 The custody of children is determined by what the court deems to be in their best interest.
-In some cases, a court may appoint a guardian ad litem (GAL) to protect the best interests of a child and this attorney (or advocate) provides input on custody and visitation matters.
-Other considerations divorce courts consider include:
+In some cases, a court may appoint a guardian ad litem (GAL) to protect the best interests of a child, and this attorney (or advocate) provides input on custody and visitation matters.
+Divorce courts also consider the following.

-• Age and mental condition of each parent.
+• The age and mental condition of each parent

-• Parental relationships with the child, past, and future roles each parent play in the child’s life.
+• The parental relationships with the child, including past and future roles each parent plays in the child’s life

-• Ability of each parent to support the child’s relationship with the other parent (e.g., being collaborative regarding visitation or child’s contact with their former spouse).
+• The ability of each parent to support the child’s relationship with the other parent (e.g., being collaborative regarding visitation or child’s contact with their former spouse)

-• History of family abuse or sexual abuse.
+• Any history of family abuse or sexual abuse

-To learn more about child custody in Virginia, we invite you to visit this page to gain more understanding of child custody and this page to learn more about how child support is determined.
+Visit the following resource to gain more understanding of child custody and our other resource to learn more about how child support is determined.

 Going through a divorce is a painful and confusing time.
 It can be difficult to make decisions when going through emotional turmoil.
 The compassionate family law divorce attorneys at Melone Hatley, P.C. understand exactly what you are going through.
-We have experience in no-fault divorce, military divorce, and all other practice areas relating to family law.
+We have experience in both civilian and military divorce, as well as all other practice areas relating to Virginia family law.

-In addition to offering high-quality legal services, Melone Hatley, P.C. also is pleased to offer clients free eBooks, free advice videos, and easy online scheduling.
+In addition to offering high-quality legal services, we offer our clients free eBooks, free advice videos, and easy online scheduling.

-Rebecca Melone was awarded as a top lawyer by The National Trial Lawyers Top 40 Under 40, along with receiving Super Lawyers Rising Stars awards in 2016, 2017, 2018, 2019, 2020, and 2021.
+Founder Rebecca Melone was awarded as a top lawyer by The National Trial Lawyers Top 40 Under 40, along with receiving Super Lawyers Rising Stars awards in 2016, 2017, 2018, 2019, 2020, and 2021.
 Firm partner Charles Hatley offers long-term “big law” legal experience, having managed offices in Virginia and New York, bringing this experience into the boutique law firm setting.
+Our tenacity and experience is made evident by our satisfied clients.

-Our goal is to support our clients with high-quality legal services in Fairfax, Arlington, Alexandria, Leesburg, Richmond, Virginia Beach, Chesapeake, Prince William County, and all other areas of Northern Virginia and the rest of the Commonwealth.
+We aim to support our clients with high-quality legal services in Fairfax, Arlington, Alexandria, Fredericksburg, Richmond, Virginia Beach, Chesapeake, Norfolk, Prince William County, and all other areas of Northern Virginia and the rest of the Commonwealth.

 To request an initial consultation about any legal issues associated with your divorce, schedule a call with one of our client services coordinators today!